Making a Presentation

 The most important thing about presenting is to remember it is about communication, so always make conveying your message a priority.
 The following sections are designed to help you think about how to do that.

-This guide is intended to work alongside and complement the division's face to face course on Introductory Presentation Skills, which is currently happening virtually.
-The slides from the course are available and among lots of valuable information, include some very useful advice on presenting virtually.
+This guide is intended to work alongside and complement the division's face to face course on Introduction to Presentation Skills.
+The slides from the course are available and, among lots of valuable information, include some very useful advice on presenting virtually.

 If you are going to present virtually, make sure you are comfortable with the software you are going to use, and that you practise - not just delivering your presentation, but also practised with the technology.